Sidney (film)

 Sidney is a 2022 American documentary film directed by Reginald Hudlin.
-The film is a portrait of the life and legacy of actor Sidney Poitier.
+The film is a portrait of the life and legacy of actor Sidney Poitier in his final appearance.

+Release

 The film premiered at the Toronto International Film Festival on September 10, 2022, and was released on Apple TV+ on September 23.

+Reception

+On review aggregator website Rotten Tomatoes, 90% of 80 critics reviewed the film positively with an average rating of 7.7/10.
+The website's critics consensus reads, "Sidney might feel a bit standard compared to its trailblazing subject -- but then again, it'd be all but impossible to capture a life this extraordinary in any single film."
+On Metacritic, the film holds a weighted average score of 70 out of 100, based on 21 critics, indicating "generally favorable reviews".